Theory of quantum system certification: a tutorial: Quantum states

-We have presented the protocol as iterations over combined experimental and classical pre- and post-processing steps.
-Note, however that one can complete the three stages separately: First one can classically generate the complete sequence of $\np$ random unitaries.
+We present the protocol as iterations over combined experimental and classical pre- and post-processing steps.
+Note, however that one can complete the three stages separately: first, one can classically generate the complete sequence of $\np$ random unitaries.
 Then, one can subsequently perform the quantum experiment, i.e.\ all repetitions of step~\eqref{sfe:step:exp}.
 Importantly, at this stage not even the knowledge of the target state $\rhot$ is required.
 Storage of the experimental outcomes, $\np$ bit strings, requires $\np\log n$ bits.
 These bit strings together with a prescription of the random sequence of unitaries are then taken as the input of the post-processing algorithm that calculates the median of means estimator.
-The complexity the classical post-processing depends on the complexity of calculating the overlap of \eqref{eq:sfe:single_estimators}.
+The complexity the classical post-processing depends on the complexity of calculating the overlap of Eq.\ \eqref{eq:sfe:single_estimators}.
 For an arbitrary target state $\rhot$ the effort of performing this task can scale exponentially in the number of qubits.
-In contrast, for stabilizer states and Clifford group unitaries the Gottesman-Knill theorem, see e.g.~\cite{NieChu10}, allows for an efficient computation of the expression.
+In contrast, for stabilizer states and Clifford group unitaries the Gottesman-Knill theorem, see e.g.\ the book by Nielsen and Chuang \cite{NieChu10}, allows for an efficient computation of this expression.

-Shadow fidelity estimation comes with the following guarantee:
+Shadow fidelity estimation comes along with the following guarantee.

 \begin{theoremblock}[label={thm:SFE}]{Guarantee for \ac{SFE}} Consider Protocol~\ref{protocol:SFE} with $\mu$ being a unitary $3$-design and $\rhot$ a \emph{pure} target state.
 Choose $\delta \in (0,1)$, $\epsilon > 0$ and a number